YOU ARE NOT ALONE

 Eligibility

-REAP assists clients in applying for Federal, State, and local benefit programs including SSI, Disability, and VA benefits in addition to appointments with a legal aide attorney.
+REAP assists clients in applying for Federal, State, and local benefit programs including SSI, Disability, and VA benefits in addition to appointments with a legal aid attorney.

 Employment & Job Training

-REAP has working relationships with over 25 employers who are predisposed to employ returning citizens.
-Past REAP clients have found employment in the landscape, constructions, and food service industries.
+REAP has working relationships with over twenty-five employers who are predisposed to employ returning citizens.
+Past REAP clients have found employment in the landscape, food service industries, and in construction.

 Academic Services

-REAP believes that a proper education can lead to a good job.
-Unfortunately, many of our clients come to us without high-school diplomas or functional literacy.
+REAP believes that a proper education can lead to a better job.
+Unfortunately, manyof our clients come to us without high-school diplomas or functional literacy.
 We provide referral services for GED and adult education programs at The University of West Florida, Pensacola State College, Locklin Technical College, and George Stone Technical College.

-Food, shelter, and employment are only part of the reentry journey.
-Ultimately, we hope our clients find a sense of belonging in the community so that they may thrive as citizens.
-In addition to hosting regular emotional support meetings for active clients, REAP offers referral services to a wide range of professional mental healthcare providers including Lakeview Center, Alcohol Anonymous, Narcotics Anonymous, and Celebrate Recovery.
+Food, shelter, and employment are only a part of the reentry journey.
+We hope ourclients find a sense of belonging in the community so that they may thrive ascitizens.
+In addition to hosting regular emotional support meetings for activeclients, REAP offers referral services to a wide range of professional mental healthcare providers including Lakeview Center, Alcohol Anonymous, Narcotics Anonymous, and Celebrate Recovery.

 Button Text